Preliminary remarks on Vaccines

 VACCINE ORDERS

-Orders are always done in number of doses and not in number of vials!
+Orders must always be placed in number of doses, not in number of vials!

 Formula for a first order